-EDUC-X 100 Practice in Reading and Study for Self-
+EDUC-X 100 Practice in Reading and Study for Self-Improvement (1-3 cr.)

-Improvement (1-3 cr.)
 Attempts to discover weaknesses in the student's methods of reading and study, and to provide remedial exercises.
 Much of the work is done on an individual basis.
 (Offered at regional campuses only.)
 Variable course title.
 Grades S/F. May be repeated.

-EDUC-X 101 Techniques in Textbook Reading
+EDUC-X 101 Techniques in Textbook Reading (2-3 cr.)

-(2-3 cr.)
 Instruction and guided practice in techniques for learning from printed materials.
 Emphasis is on graining information from text and practical retrieval and discussion of concepts.
 Much of the work is done on an individual basis.
 Variable title course.
 Graded S/F.

-EDUC-X 105 Learning Strategies for Accounting (1-1 cr.)
-C: BUS-A 100 A help class for BUS-A100, this class assists students in mastering accounting information and determining the best study strategies for accounting.
+EDUC-X 105 Learning Strategies for Accounting (1 cr.)
+C: Student must be enrolled in BUS-A100 in the same semester.
+A help class for BUS-A100, this class assists students in mastering accounting information and determining the best study strategies for accounting.